misterblack1/trs80-diagnosticrom/README.md

 - One ROM image for **TRS-80 Model II** with all DRAM sizes.
 	- The same image is expected to work with the Model 12, 16, 16B or 6000, although this is not tested.
 	- Testing full 2K of VRAM
-	- Testing up to 512k of DRAM, looping continually.
+	- Testing up to 512K of DRAM, looping continually.
 	- Temporarily relocates the test subroutine into previously tested RAM at `$4000` and unmaps the ROM from Z80 address space to test the RAM between `$0000` and `$3FFF`.
 		- The stock BOOT ROM does not test the region of DRAM from `$0000`-`$0FFF` that is hidden while the ROM is mapped.
 It also does not test any RAM above 32k -- so any faults in the untested parts of RAM will go undetected.
 This ROM tests 100% of the DRAM.
+	- _This version of the ROM has preliminary support for booting to floppy or hard drive (incluyding FreHD48).
+There are known issues with booting at this time, and the symptoms vary between the Model II, 12, 16, 16B, and 6000._
+- One ROM image for **TRS-80 Model 4p** with 64K or 128K.
+	- This is an early version that tests all RAM _**except**_ the lowest 16K.
+		- Testing the lowest 16K will require a relocating test similar to what is done for the Model II tests, but this is not yet implemented.
+	- If the machine has 128K, the upper bank if tested in two halves.
+	- This ROM has only been tested on the model 4p, but is expected to work on the model 4 and 4D as well (all GA and NGA models).
 - All ROM images fit within 2K so the ROM can be used on any machine in the range using a normal 2716 EPROM.

 ## Future improvements

 - Testing the ROM on "Big Tandy" systems like the Model 12, 16, and 6000.
-- Porting to the Model 4
+- Testing on the Model 4 and 4D
 - Porting the diagnostic routines to other Z80 systems
 	- Kaypro II'83, 4'83, 10, 2'84, 4'84, 1
 - More comprehensive documentation